-Some aromatherapy oils are excellent to use as sensual massage oil to help heighten the senses.
-For this infusion you will need approximately 1/4 cup of mixed jasmine flowers, lavender flowers and grated vanilla beans.
+Some aromatherapy oils are excellent to use as a sensual massage oil to help heighten the senses.
+For this infusion you will need approximately 1/4 cup of mixed jasmine flowers, lavender flower and grated vanilla beans.

 You should find that the aroma is quite subtle, but will become more pronounced when the oil is heated slightly by the natural warmth of your skin during a sensual massage.

 We hope you enjoyed this article on how to make your own essential oil and infusions.
-If you've tried to make your own essential oil or infusions at home or if you have alternative homemade essential oil recipes you'd like to share, we'd love to hear from you, please use the form below to post your results or recipes.
+If you’ve tried to make your own essential oil or infusions at home or if you have alternative homemade essential oil recipes you’d like to share, we’d love to hear from you.

 For more information visit The SavvyHomemade Essential Oil Use Chart